Tlf/tlf/README.beginner-developer.md

 ## Summary

+started by HA5SE

-This is some collection to help recently joined coders to start with contributing TLF.
+This is some collection to help recently joined coders to start with contributing to TLF.
 You can try the hard way.
 Then you just do not need to read any further.
-Beleive me, at least for me, added unnecessary frustration not knowing any such collection.
+Believe me, at least for me, it  added unnecessary frustration that there were no such collection.
 You lean back, feeling (almost) on top of the World -- just to have to learn somewhat later when asking for merge your work, that you are far from done...

 In spite of every effort, this doc will (and can) never become complete.
 Any comments, critisisms, suggestions, improvement requests are _ W E L C O M E .

 To begin with, each project using any computer language, ususally is built upon
 * partly some project conventions